Eunice Carolyn Crunkelton Davenport

 Mrs. Eunice Carolyn Crunkelton Davenport, age 86, of Rome, passed away on Thursday, July 4, 2019, at a local hospital.

 Mrs. Davenport was born in Floyd County, Georgia, on September 10, 1932, daughter of the late Charlie Crunkelton and the late Venice Green Byrd.
-She was also preceded in death by a son.
+She was also preceded in death by a son, Randall Rayford Davenport.

 Mrs. Davenport was a member of Mount Carmel Baptist Church.
 She was a faithful minister's wife and a loving mother and grandmother.
 Mrs. Davenport worked for several years at Integrated Products of Rome.